Bank Indonesia: Bank Indonesia Liquidity Support

 Bank Indonesia Liquidity Support is an Indonesian government policy that was formulated with Bank Indonesia in the crisis period and executed by Bank Indonesia to rescue the monetary and banking system as well as the economy as a whole.
 It was partly based on the instruction and command of the President in the limited meeting of economic, finance, and development supervision and production and distribution on 3 September 1997.

 This policy was provided under various emergency lending schemes (Fasilitas Diskonto I/Fasdis I, Fasdis II, Fasilitas SBPU, Fasilitas SBPUK, Fasilitas Diskonto Baru and Dana Talangan).

 Project Nexus

 The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
 Bank Indonesia involved as a special observer.
 The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.

 Offices

 BI operates 46 offices across Indonesia, and five representative offices in New York City, London, Tokyo, Singapore and Beijing.
 In addition, Bank Indonesia also operates several museums housed in the former De Javasche Bank office buildings, such as Jakarta (located in the former De Javasche Bank head office building in old Jakarta), Surabaya, and Padang.

 Indonesian offices

-Bank Indonesia have branches in almost all major cities of Indonesia.
+Bank Indonesia has branches in almost all major cities of Indonesia.